rjplevin/Classes.jl/docs/src/index.md

 ### Support methods

+#### Structure field accessor function

 * By default, the `@class` macro generates "getter" and "setter" functions for all locally defined fields in each class.
 For example, For a class `Foo` with local field `foo::T`, two functions are generated:

   ```
     # "getter" function